alasdairkeyes/nagios-plugin-check_btc_miner/README.md

 ```

 # Supported configurations
-At present only BFGminer is supported
+At present only bfgminer/cgminer is supported

+Some checks aren't available on all miners, run with the --help switch to see more information

 # Examples